 During the first quarter of 2004, a principal focus of the congressional tax policy debate has been legislation addressing the export tax-benefit (ETI) dispute between the United States and the European Union.
-Legislation seeking to solve the dispute by repealing ETI has been approved by both chambers, as H.R.
+Legislation seeking to solve the dispute by repealing ETI was approved by both chambers, as H.R.
 4520 in the House and S. 1637 in the Senate.
+(The Senate subsequently approved the provisions it had passed in S. 1637 as an amended version of H.R.
+4520.)
 In the case of each bill, the legislation goes beyond repeal of ETI to include both tax incentives for domestic business investment and tax cuts for the overseas operations of U.S. firms.
-There are, however, differences between the bills, and a conference committee version of the legislation had not been developed by early September.
+There are, however, differences between the bills, and on October 6 a conference committee approved a version of the legislation.
 In the meantime, the EU began to phase in retaliatory tariffs on U.S. products on March 1.
 Other tax legislation that Congress considered during the first part of 2004 included transportation-related taxes and pensions as well as legislation (in the House) that would extend or make permanent large parts of the 2001 and 2003 tax cuts.
-There are indications that H.R.
-1308, a bill addressing refundability of the child tax credit, may become a vehicle for both chambers to consider the tax-cut extensions.
+In September, H.R.
+1308, a bill addressing refundability of the child tax credit, became a vehicle for both chambers to consider the tax-cut extensions.
+The House and Senate passed a conference agreement on the bill on September 23.